 The Reading Assignments will be graded with a plus, check or minus.
-If your work is completed, you will earn a plus.
+If your work is turned in on time and is completed, you will earn a plus.
 If it is partly complete, it will earn a check.
 And if it is largely incomplete, it will receive a minus.
-Completed not only means that each question is addressed, but also that complete sentences are used and that it is clear that some thought has been put into every response.
+Completed not only means that each question is addressed, but also that directions are followed and complete sentences are used.
 Each Reading Assignment contributes up to 8 points towards your homework grade: a plus is 8 points, a check is 6 points, and a minus is 4 points.
 Be sure to answer all parts of all questions!
-Note that your Reading Assignments will make up roughly 20% of your total homework grade.
+Reading assignments are due by 12:20pm of their due date.

 Each WeBWorK problem will be worth roughly one point.
 If a problem has several parts or is particularly challenging it will be worth more.
-The points from your WeBWorK problems will add up to roughly 28% of your total homework grade.